 \section{Acknowledgements}

 The authors would like to thank Jaros{\l{}}aw Buczy{\'n}ski and Tadeusz Januszkiewicz for sharing their idea about extending the notion of regularity to Grassmannians and for the permission to pursue this idea here.
+The authors are also very grateful to the referees for careful reading, catching many typos and suggesting many improvements to the original text.
 The first author is supported by Polish NCN grant 2020/39/D/ST1/00132.